AreUGroot/refined-blanced-random-forest/README.md

 4. Please contact lg625@cornell.edu for any issues and concerns.
 Thank you for your cooperation!

+Please refer to the pdf file in the repo as the manual of the package.

-If you want to install the package on the server, you can install the `balancedrandomforest.tar.gz` in `/home` folder.
+If you want to install the package on the server, please download the `balancedrandomforest.tar.gz` in the repo and install it in your own machine.

+Thanks!